Local Steps Speed Up Local GD for Heterogeneous Distributed Logistic Regression: Preliminaries

 \subsection{Baseline Guarantees}

-The standard analysis of Local SGD for smooth, convex objectives \citep{woodworth2020minibatch,koloskova2020unified} additionally assumes the existence of a minimizer $\vw_*$ of the global objective, which is not satisfied by logistic regression.
-To establish a baseline rate for Local GD over a problem class that includes distributed logistic regression, we modify two analyses of Local SGD \citep{woodworth2020minibatch,koloskova2020unified} by removing the assumption of a global minimum.
+Previous analysis of Local SGD for smooth, convex objectives \citep{woodworth2020minibatch,koloskova2020unified} additionally assumes the existence of a minimizer $\vw_*$, which is not satisfied by logistic regression.
+To establish a baseline rate for logistic regression with Local GD, we modify these two analyses of Local SGD by removing the assumption of a global minimizer.

-These two analyses use different assumptions on the heterogeneity of the local objectives, both of which can be applied to Local SGD; we therefore modify both analyses for the case where a global minimum may not exist.
+These two analyses use different assumptions on the objective heterogeneity, both of which can be applied to logistic regression; we therefore modify both analyses for the case where a global minimum may not exist.
 We use the approach outlined in \citet{orabona2024minimizer}, which modifies the standard SGD analysis by replacing $\vw_*$ with a comparator $\vu \in \mathbb{R}^d$.
 The full results and proofs for this baseline analysis are given in Appendix \ref{app:worst_case}.
-Here, we state the convergence rates for Local GD on the distributed logistic regression problem which are implied by the general analysis.
 Corollary \ref{cor:generic_local_sgd_rate_global} follows from Theorem \ref{thm:local_sgd_global} (extension of \citep{woodworth2020minibatch}), and Corollary \ref{cor:generic_local_sgd_rate_local} follows from Theorem \ref{thm:local_sgd_local} (extension of \citep{koloskova2020unified}).

 \begin{corollary} For distributed logistic regression, Local GD with $\eta = \tilde{\Theta}( 1/(\gamma^{2/3} K R^{1/3}) )$ satisfies

 \end{corollary}

 \begin{corollary} For distributed logistic regression, Local GD with $\eta = \tilde{\Theta}(1/K)$ satisfies